Russian Empire: First half of the 19th century

-In 1801, 4 years after Paul became ruler of Russia, he was killed in the Winter Palace in a coup.
-Paul was succeeded by a his 23-year-old son, Alexander.
-Russia was in a state of war with the French Republic under the leadership of the Corsica-born consul Napoleon Bonaparte.
+In 1801, over four years after Paul became the emperor of Russia, he was killed in Saint Michael's Castle in a coup.
+Paul was succeeded by his 23-year-old son, Alexander.
+Russia was in a state of war with the French Republic under the leadership of the Corsica-born First Consul Napoleon Bonaparte.
 After he became the emperor, Napoleon defeated Russia at Austerlitz in 1805, Eylau and Friedland in 1807.
 After Alexander was defeated in Friedland, he agreed to negotiate and sued for peace with France; the Treaties of Tilsit led to the Franco-Russian alliance against the Coalition and joined the Continental System.
-By 1812, Russia had occupied many territories in Eastern Europe, holding some of Eastern Galicia from Austria and Bessarabia from the Ottoman Empire; from Northern Europe, it had ceded Finland from the war against weaken Sweden; it also possessed some territory in Caucasus.
+By 1812, Russia had occupied many territories in Eastern Europe, holding some of Eastern Galicia from Austria and Bessarabia from the Ottoman Empire; from Northern Europe, it had gained Finland from the war against a weakened Sweden; it also gained some territory in the Caucasus.

 Following a dispute with Emperor Alexander I, in 1812, Napoleon launched an invasion of Russia.
 It was catastrophic for France, whose army was decimated during the Russian winter.
 Although Napoleon's Grande Armée reached Moscow, the Russians' scorched earth strategy prevented the invaders from living off the country.
 In the harsh and bitter winter, thousands of French troops were ambushed and killed by peasant guerrilla fighters.
-As Napoleon's forces retreated, Russian troops pursued them into Central and Western Europe and to the gates of Paris.
-After Russia and its allies defeated Napoleon, Alexander became known as the "saviour of Europe".
-He presided over the redrawing of the map of Europe at the Congress of Vienna (1815), which ultimately made Alexander the monarch of Congress Poland.
+Russian troops then pursued Napoleon's troops to the gates of Paris, presiding over the redrawing of the map of Europe at the Congress of Vienna (1815), which ultimately made Alexander the monarch of Congress Poland.
 The "Holy Alliance" was proclaimed, linking the monarchist great powers of Austria, Prussia, and Russia.

 Although the Russian Empire played a leading political role in the next century, thanks to its role in defeating Napoleonic France, its retention of serfdom precluded economic progress to any significant degree.
 As Western European economic growth accelerated during the Industrial Revolution, Russia began to lag ever farther behind, creating new weaknesses for the empire seeking to play a role as a great power.
 Russia's status as a great power concealed the inefficiency of its government, the isolation of its people, and its economic and social backwardness.
 Following the defeat of Napoleon, Alexander I had been ready to discuss constitutional reforms, but though a few were introduced, no major changes were attempted.